ecmwf-projects/empirical-state-learning-seaice-emissivity-model/README.md

 The learning approach is a hybrid of data assimilation and machine learning that simultaneously trains an empirical model component and an empirical geophysical input state.
 The  empirical model component is a simple neural network and its input creates a latent space that defines the empirical geophysical state.
 It is proposed to call this an "empirical state" method.

-The empirical sea ice emissivity model trained using this code can then be plugged into a weather forecasting system to add a sea ice concentration analysis to the atmospheric data assimilation system, and to enable assimilation of microwave data with strong surface sensitivities over sea ice for the first time.
+The empirical sea ice emissivity model trained using this code can then be plugged into a weather forecasting system to add a sea ice concentration analysis to the atmospheric data assimilation system, and to enable assimilation of microwave data with strong surface sensitivities over sea ice for the first time

+The code used in the draft manuscript is archived at https://doi.org/10.5281/zenodo.10013542

+The data used in the draft manuscript is archived at https://doi.org/10.5281/zenodo.10009498

 Citation: